AnnaKostyrko/nestjs-instagram/README.md

 ## Description

-It is my test project for learning Nest.js, Typescript and interaction with Postgres database.
+It is my test project for learning Nest.js, Typescript and interaction with PostgreSQL database.

 Technologies used:
 * Nest.js/Typescript
 * OOP
 * JWT
 * TypeORM
-* PostgresSQL
+* PostgreSQL
-* Swager
+* Swagger

 Tested with Postman